dankovacek/camel_farrier/_sources/summary_pages/revision_summary.md

 ### Jaccard Similarity Index
 :::{margin}
-**Interpreting JSI:** Values near 1.0 indicate nearly perfect overlap of polygons; a value of 0 indicates no overlap.
+**JSI interpretation:** Values near 1.0 indicate nearly perfect overlap of polygons; a value of 0 indicates no overlap.
 :::

 The **Jaccard Similarity Index** (JSI) quantifies geometric overlap between polygon versions.
 For geometries $A$ and $B$: